DireCorgi/thai-finder/Schema.md

 - current_grade: string, indexed (denormalizing field of the latest grade of the restaurant)
 - created_at: date

 Restaurants will be where the meat of our data will be stored.
 To ensure fast data calls, we will be denormalizing the current_grade field, (normally this would be the latest of the inspection's grade).
-We will need to keep this denormalization when processing data.
+We will need to keep this denormalization in mind when processing data.

 ### Inspections
 - id: primary_key
-- CAMIS: integer, indexed
+- camis: integer, indexed
 - inspection_date: date
 - grade: string
 - score: string